AlyceBrady/ramp/installation/INSTALL_DB.md

-If you just want to set up the Ramp or Smart demos and are willing to use the default database names, MySQL accounts, and Ramp/Smart usernames provided in the setup files, you can skim (or maybe even skip) the planning stages described in this section and go straight addressing security concerns (section 2) and running the appropriate demo setup file (beginning of section 3).
+If you just want to set up the Ramp or Smart demos and are willing to use the default database names, MySQL accounts, and Ramp/Smart usernames provided in the setup files, you can skim (or maybe even skip) the planning stages described in this section and go straight to addressing security concerns (section 2) and running the appropriate demo setup file (beginning of section 3).

 ### 1a.
 Internal or External Authentication? ###
-[ Need to write something here, although currently only internal authentication is supported. ]
+At the moment, Ramp only supports internal authentication (_i.e.,_ authentication against user accounts and passwords created within Ramp).
+Support for LDAP authentication, including Active Directory and OpenLDAP, is, however, being implemented.
+Once that support is in place, you will need to decide whether you plan to create user accounts within Ramp and use them to authenticate Ramp users, or whether you plan to authenticate against an existing server, such as an Active Directory or OpenLDAP server.

 ### 1b.
 What databases to set up? ###
-The first planning step is to decide which database environments are to be setup.
+The first significant planning step is to decide which database environments are to be set up.
 For example, one might just set up Ramp and Smart demo databases to learn more about the application.
 A Ramp/Smart developer, on the other hand, might create development and regression testing environments, while someone running Smart as a production system might create production, user testing, and regression testing environments.

-Identify a list of databases you plan to create.
-Example databases would be:
+Example databases might be:

->   ramp_demo   (a demo of basic RAMP functions)
+       ramp_demo   (a demo of basic RAMP functions)
->   smart_demo  (a demo of typical Smart activities and functions)
+       smart_demo  (a demo of typical Smart activities and functions)

->   smart_dev   (a version of Smart for active developers)
+       smart_dev   (a version of Smart for active developers)

->   smart       (a production Smart environment)
+       smart       (a production Smart environment)
->   smart_user_tests      (a production variant containing test data)
+       smart_user_tests      (a production variant containing test data)
->   smart_automated_tests (a database created, recreated, and
+       smart_automated_tests (a database created, recreated, and
->                          populated by automated test cases)
+                              populated by automated test cases)

 The "Creating Databases and Setting MySQL Account Permissions" section below provides information on actually creating Ramp/Smart